LOOK: It’s Mzansi’s Stella Dlangalala and not US actress Tichina Arnold in Spar’s latest advert

 Arnold is no stranger to Mzansi screens; in 2018 she made her debut on Mzansi Magic’s ‘Lockdown’ season three, in a role that was specially written for her.

-Kani took to X to unknowingly expressed his disappointment in an international actor being cast instead of local talent.
+Kani took to X and unknowingly expressed his disappointment in an international actor being cast instead of local talent.

 It’s me. 😭 my name is Stella Dlangalala and I am African I owe my being to the hills and the valleys… https://t.co/hQNUuhDvRj— Stella Dlangalala (@Stella_Dlangz) January 9, 2024